-Throughout his career Jensen took a keen interest in the vegetation, especially eucalypts, of the areas he visited as a geologist.
-He wrote a large number of scientific papers and reports, most of which were published in the journals NSW.
+Harald was a senior geologist for the Aerial Geophysical Survey of Northern Australia (1938-1940) and investigated mica deposits in central Australia for the Commonwealth Government (1942-1943).
+Throughout his career, Harald took a keen interest in the vegetation, especially eucalypts, of the areas he visited as a geologist.
+He wrote a large number of scientific papers and reports, most of which were published in NSW journals.

 Harald Jensen Lecturers

-2017 Dr Pam Hazleton 'Transferable knowledg and skills widen the horizons for future soil scientists
+2017 Dr Pam Hazleton, ‘Transferable knowledge and skills widen the horizons for future soil scientists’

 2016 Associate Professor Stephen Cattle, ‘The SSA NSW Branch: past, present and future’